kartchnb/battery_lib/README.md

 The dimensions of each battery can be retrieved and basic models can be generated using this library.

+To install this library, copy the entire folder into your OpenSCAD library directory (This can be found by selecting "Show Library Folder" from the "File" menu in OpenSCAD).

+To use the library, just add the following line to your source file(s):

+`include<battery_lib/battery_lib.scad>`

 # METHODS
 The library provides the following methods: